atoms19/paperTask/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any inquiries or support, please reach out to [your.email@example.com](mailto:your.email@example.com).
+For any inquiries or support, please reach out to [atoms19] on discord.

 ---